yututi/google-auth-api/README.md

-# OAuth2.0 implicit flow module
+# OAuth2.0 implicit grant module
 WIP.

 This module is **reinventing the wheel**.